 - New fixture (We bought these 12v Modern Glass Reading Lights)

 When purchasing a light fixture make sure the bulb matches the voltage of your original fixture (either 12v or 120v).
 Also make sure the new light fixture turns on the same way as the old one (wall switch or switch on the fixture).
 See our list of 17 modern 12v light fixtures to select the best lamp for your renovation.

 Installing a light in an RV is similar to installing any house fixture.
 If you are not familiar with electricity and wiring, hire an electrician to complete this job.
 If you install the lights yourself, turn off the power before removing the original fixture and leave it off while installing the new one.
 Use new wire connectors, do not try to reuse the old ones.
 Also, make sure to take a picture of the original wiring so you can compare when installing the new light.

 Unfortunately, our new light fixtures had a smaller profile than the holes from the old lights.
 We remedied this buying cover plates, drilling a hole in them for the wires and installing under the fixture.
 You can see the plate in the picture below, but it is not visible when standing up in our bedroom.

 Finally, if you want to make a big change without doing any work, just buy a new bed set.
 Bungalow Rose makes great quilt sets that are colorful, affordable and the perfect weight for warm weather RV camping.

+See the rest of our RV renovation in our article, 11 Simple RV Remodel Ideas.
 Do you have more RV master bedroom remodel ideas?
 Share your favorite ideas with us in the comments section below.